 So, Can You Paint Over Stain?

 Yes!
-It’s a great way to take that thrift store find and elevate it into something that speaks to our modern moment.
+Painting over stain is a great way to take that thrift store find and elevate it as a timeless piece of art.
 Painting over a piece of stained furniture is a one of the best ways to change up your current furniture for something a little more stylish.